10 Best Things to do in Valladolid, Mexico

 Best Things to Do In Valladolid

-What’s great about Valladolid is its relaxed, low-key atmosphere.
+What’s outstanding about Valladolid is its relaxed, low-key atmosphere.
 Here you will not find big chain restaurants, expensive resorts, and other amenities typical of a classic tourist town.

 Instead, Valladolid offers more culture, and the best thing you can do is grab your camera and wander the streets of this small town.